 In addition to the truck block internal gearing, it is a good idea to lubricate the outside truck block "idler" and "drive" gears with grease.
-Use the diagram shown in Fig. 8. above as a guide and add grease to the points marked.
+Use the diagram shown in Fig. 6. on page 23 as a guide and add grease to the points marked with a "G".